 Due to a contract dispute, Cassill left BK Racing before the start of 2013 season but soon after he found a new engagement with Circle Sport in Winston Cup, but also drove Hillman Racing’s Chevy.
 Interestingly, in May he decided not to run for points in the Cup and switched to Nationwide Series with JD Motorsports doing pretty the same as in previous years, simply failing to impress.

 Finally in the Top 10 in Sprint Cup race

 In the next two years, Landon Cassill continued to drive for Hillman in the Cup Series but again he was not running for points.
 He decided to compete in what is now Xfinity Series.
 However, in 2014 he finished 12th at Daytona and 4th at Talladega in the Cup races and those were his best results so far.
 The same year in the Xfinity Series he did good after he has finished 12th in the standings.

 In 2015, Cassill dropped to 18th position in the Series while in the Cup he was still unable to impress and score results that might secure him better funding and better car.
 However, in 2016 he left racing in the Xfinity series and chose Sprint Cup, this time in the seat of Front Row Motorsports’ #38 Ford, still wishing to score at least one more top 10 finish.
 The season was far from perfect and Cassill finished 29th in the standings, with the 11th place at GEICO 500 at Talladega as the highlight of the season.

-In 2017 NASCAR Monster Energy Cup, Landon stayed with Front Row Motorsport but switched to the #34 Ford after David Ragan became a driver of #34 car.
+In the 2017 Monster Energy NASCAR Cup Series, Landon stayed with Front Row Motorsport but switched to the #34 Ford.